Opinion | Republicans want to sideline minority voters. The Supreme Court could clear the way.

 Many of the justices on Tuesday appeared skeptical of both sides, but left open the question of where between the two poles the majority will meet.

 The justices must squarely face the menace that the manipulation of election rules poses to U.S. democracy.
-Rather than make their candidates or policies more appealing, Republicans have chosen a strategy of turning out their voters while keeping Democrats’ at home with policies that disproportionately burden minority voters.
+Rather than make their candidates or policies more appealing, Republicans have chosen a strategy of turning out their voters while keeping the Democrats’ voters at home with policies that disproportionately burden minority voters.
 Ostensibly race-neutral, these policies often piggyback on persistent racial inequalities to produce a predictable imbalance in burden.
 Battling practically nonexistent fraud is their justification.
 The court must not let the Voting Rights Act crumble under such pretext, nor excuse and tolerate the disproportionate burdens that Republicans seek to impose on minority voters.

 Read more: